koookee/monopoly/README.md

 #### Class Design Decisions

+- We have chosen to make an enum for our cards to determine what type of property they are which helps us reduce the number of classes we need.
 - To follow the MVC design pattern, we kept the GameModel class from the first milestone.
 This class deals with the majority of the logic and providese the backbone of the project.
 Every other class is connected to the GameModel class.
 - The GameFrame class is the view aspect of the MVC design.
 It creates and displays the gameboard in a JFrame as well as the player pieces, the player stats, and the buttons that the user controls the game with.
 The GameFrame gets updated frequently depending on the input that it gets from other classes, primarily GameModel.
 - There are multiple controller classes for different aspects of the game.
 The WelcomeController class deals with the initial pop-up window that appears before the game board does and that allows the user to select the number of players.
 The CardController class deals with any type of control relating to the gameboard tiles.
 This class handles the pop-ups for when a player is buying a property, paying rent, or passing their turn.
 The GameController class handles the buttons that are directly in the game board such as roll.
 It also handles the display when there are changes in game or player state such as when a player goes bankrupt or when there is a winner.